 Although most hot glue sticks are transparent and made to be almost invisible when applied, you can get a huge range of colours and finishes as well.
 For creative crafts, there’s an entire rainbow of bright colours and each of them are available with glitter embedded in the glue.

 You can also get low melt and hot melt glue sticks.
 Like the names suggest, they melt at different temperatures, depending on the materials you’re working with.
-Low melt glue sticks are also much safer to use, causing less burns or damage to delicate materials.
+Low melt glue sticks are also much safer to use, causing fewer burns or damage to delicate materials.
 High melt sticks melt at a higher temperature and can be used to stick a wider variety of materials together.

 Back To Contents